top of page

 The ambiguous, Buddha-like faces in my paintings are intentionally undefined—neither clearly male nor female, and racially and culturally fluid.
 They represent a fusion of identities, suggesting that beneath our differences, we share a common humanity.

-ONLINE GALLERY
+GALLERY

-A COLLECTION OF PAINTINGS AND DRAWINGS
+PAINTINGS AND DRAWINGS

 BY BARB WHITE